 Launching a Book and Tech Company Aren’t Any Different (In Theory)

-Launching a company can feel as easy as creating a Facebook page, publishing a half-finished website with a random color scheme, and putting “Entrepreneur” in your Instagram profile.
+Launching a company in 2019 can feel as easy as creating a Facebook page, publishing a half-finished website with a random color scheme, and putting “Entrepreneur” in your Instagram profile.
 After you follow up with a social post announcement or press piece, hundreds of people start to like and comment.

 When the curtain is pulled back, reality finally starts to set in: most first-time founders don’t truly understand the essential frameworks they need to be successful.